 Think of a Template as a ready-made ePortfolio framework in which to add and customize your own content.
 A Template may consist of one or multiple pages and may also include instructions and sample content.

 Here is an example of a page that you might find in a Template.
-It contains an Instructions slide (1), which provides guidelines on the type of content you should be uploading to the page.
-The Instructions slide is only visible in Edit Mode.
-Below the Instructions slide, is a Rich-Text module (2), which contains more specific instructions on what you should include in that particular module.
+It contains an Instructions section (1), which provides guidelines on the type of content you should be uploading to the page.
+The Instructions section is only visible in Edit Mode.
+Below the Instructions section, is a Rich-Text module (2), which contains more specific instructions on what you should include in that particular module.
 After reading these instructions, you would click the Edit button for the module, and then replace the text with your own.

 Why use a Template?

 In order to create an ePortfolio, a user must choose a Template.
 Digication provides each school with default templates, which are available to all users, and many schools also have customized templates specifically for their school community.

 Templates are useful to provide scaffolding and resources to support ePortfolio development.
 Because templates provide a beginning framework and may include design elements, sample content and layouts, they may save time when creating an ePortfolio.
 Additionally, templates may include instructions and prompts to provide guidance on what content you should be adding to your ePortfolio.